ilekicgrid/Personal_practice_for_go/README.md

 ## CI on Semaphore

-Feel free to fork this repository and use it to [create a Semaphore project][create-project].
+Feel free to fork this repository and use it.

 The CI pipeline is defined in `.semaphore/semaphore.yml` and when you run it it will look like this: